alphagov/government-service-design-manual/service-manual/digital-by-default/scope-of-the-standard.md

 Government services cover a vast variety of activity, from the mainstream to the highly specialised.

 Applying the same standard to services dealing with a handful of transactions every year that was applied to those handling millions is unlikely to be helpful.

-That said, the criteria and guidance will still be useful for those developing digital services.